 The BIS Certification is provided only for the products which are covered under the following schemes:

-What are the Documents needed for Obtaining BIS Certification in India?
+Documents needed to Obtain BIS Certification in India

 The Documents which an individual needs to submit for the process of BIS Certification are bifurcated into two parts:

 The first part deals with the technical aspect of the products collected for a lab test.
 The information of the manufacturer must be submitted in the construction details of the product like:

 - PCB Layout

 In the second part, the manufacturer or applicant is required to submit all the Factory Documents and Details in the Application form for BIS Certification, which includes the following basic details of the manufacturing unit:

 - Factory’s organizational chart

 - List of equipment used

 - The documents of the AIR (Authorized Indian Representative) when the producer belongs to some other country.